Correctional Service Officers

 Demand for incarceration services is directly related to the number of inmate admissions and the duration of their sentences.

-According to Statistics Canada data, the number of people in federal establishments in Quebec rose sharply until the mid-1990s, then declined equally sharply until the middle of the first decade of the 2000s, stabilize until 2009 and start up thereafter.
+According to Statistics Canada data, the number of people in federal establishments in Quebec rose sharply until the mid-1990s, then declined equally sharply until the middle of the first decade of the 2000s, stabilize until 2009 and start up thereafter (with a close to 20 % increase between 2009-2010 and 2013-2014).

 For a number of years, the Quebec correctional system has been focusing on the social reintegration of convicts.
 Probation and inmate monitoring outside of detention centres is therefore a major priority that provides more jobs for probation and parole officers (see 4155) than for correctional services officers.
 This trend has continued throughout the years and, in a context of tight budgets, led to the closure of a number of detention centres in the late 1990s.
-In the wake of dramatic events at the turn of the millennium, public opinion hardened against early parole.
-Although Quebec's correctional system is less focused on social reintegration, recent legislation is aimed at tightening restrictions on convicts.
+Although Quebec's correctional system is still focused on social reintegration, recent tightened restrictions on convicts.

 At the federal level, recently adopted government measures call for more severe penalties and are therefore expected to increase the prison population.
 For example, the enactment of a law raised the minimum amount of time served before a non-violent offender can apply for parole from one-sixth to one-third of the sentence.
 More recently, another bill was adopted that includes mandatory minimum sentences for certain crimes.
 These two bills could reverse the past trend and result in better employment prospects for workers in this occupation rather than for probation and parole officers.
 This having been said, it will take a few years before the effect of these bills can be quantified.

 Given all these factors, we anticipate that the number of correctional services officers will increase sharptly in the coming years.

-According to census data, women held 33% of the jobs in this occupation in 2006, a proportion that has risen slightly since 1991 (17%).
+According to census and National Household Survey data, women held 36% of the jobs in this occupation in 2011, a proportion that has risen significantly since 1991 (17%).

 Education and Training